 Send A Follow Up Email

 The follow up email is the single most important thing you can do after your webinar.
 People often sit through an engaging webinar, convinced to buy the product, but then they forget to make the purchase.
-About a week after your webinar, send a concise, yet informative email to all webinar participants to remind them about your product or service.
+A couple of days after your webinar, send a concise, yet informative email to all webinar participants to remind them about your product or service.
 Include a link to your website or product where they can find more information.
 People usually like to know product specifics and read customer reviews before making an online purchase or visiting a store, which is why the link is critical.

 Attach A Survey